 Stemming the rise of antimicrobial resistance is one of humanity’s great challenges.
-UK Prime Minister David Cameron has said that antimicrobial resistance threatens to cast medicine “back into the dark ages” and the UK Department of Health has recently published a five-year antimicrobial resistance strategy.
+During his time as UK Prime Minister, David Cameron said antimicrobial resistance threatens to cast medicine “back into the dark ages”, while the UK Department of Health published a five-year antimicrobial resistance strategy in 2013.
 In response to this, seven UK learned societies have formed the Learned Society Partnership on Antimicrobial Resistance (LeSPAR) to support actions that can mitigate this global challenge.

 LeSPAR aims to provide a single, unified voice and mobilise the UK’s collective research community in order to enhance understanding and knowledge sharing between academia, industry, and clinicians.
 The group is focused on taking action, championing best practice and raising awareness of the global challenge of antimicrobial resistance.

 LeSPAR will achieve these aims by: